Felicious/Boba-Bill-2/progression-of-proj.md

 ### 2/23/21 Tue

 - meow reminded me to use `array.some()` callback functions to check for duplicate friend names before adding

+### 2/24/21 Wed

+- Begin implementing edit friend name feature

+### 2/25/21 Thu

+- Add edit friend feature!
+This is important bc I achieved this without referencing someone's guide or blog post (: Proud of myself
+- Add some styling but it's not that great yet LOL come back to thiss